cjdelisle/cjdns/doc/configure.md

     },
 ````

-- `allowedConnections`:
+- `allowedConnections`: The pubkeys of nodes which we allow to connect to our node and what IP addresses
+we will issue to them.
-- `outgoingConnections`:
+- `outgoingConnections`: Cjdns VPN exits to connect to.

 Miscellaneous
 -------------

-This section contains the security section for configuring program options and a few other miscellaneous things that don't fit in with a broader category elsewhere.
+This section contains the security section for configuring program options and a few other miscellaneous
+things that don't fit in with a broader category elsewhere.
 ````javascript
     // Dropping permissions.
     "security":